 Some suggest in these circumstances that the offender pupil might be better placed in another school.
 Some agencies advise against this approach, on the basis that the pupil offender will gain more by remaining in place.

-The reasoning seems to be that a pupil offender who tackles his or her offending behaviour with support from the school, and appropriate external agencies, will gain from improving the behaviour, particularly if s/he is a child in need.
+The reasoning seems to be that a pupil offender who tackles his or her offending behavior with support from the school, and appropriate external agencies, will gain from improving the behavior, particularly if s/he is a child in need.

 There isn’t a general rule in this situation and each pupil will respond differently.
 It also depends on the type of support that the abuser is receiving from statutory services to tackle his or her offending.